The Greyhound and Punchbowl

-The Greyhound and Punchbowl Inn, formerly Stoke Heath Manor House and then Ye Olde Greyhound, or also 51 High Street, is a public house in Bilston, West Midlands, England.
+The Greyhound and Punchbowl Inn, formerly Stow Heath Manor House and then Ye Olde Greyhound, or also 51 High Street, is a public house in Bilston, West Midlands, England.
 It was formerly a manor house before it was licensed around 1810.

-The current building consists of the western wing of Stoke Heath Manor House, which was used as a manor house between 1450–1715 and then as a public house between c.
-1810–2023.
+The current building consists of the western wing of Stow Heath Manor House, which was used as a manor house between 1450 and 1715 and then as a public house between c.
+1757 and 2023.